A simple learning agent interacting with an agent-based market model: Conclusions

-After the calibration of the e-ABM the single RL optimal execution agent with its sell order was added into the market to interact with the e-ABM.
-The RL agent then attempts to modify its event-based TWAP strategy.
-We tested this agent with different parent order sizes and different state space sizes to observe whether any agents' profits could be found to increase and converge, to improve a random initial agent configuration.
-It was found that all agents were able to increase the profits over their initial random agent, demonstrating that each agent has learned.
-However, it was noted that there was an upper bound on the profits obtained.
-No agent was able to learn how to improve upon $m_{0} \times X_{0}$, meaning that the agents were able to reduce the implementation shortfall, but they were not able to increase profits enough to observe a consistent and significant negative implementation shortfall.
-Adding RL agents with increasing order sizes caused the ABM to have significant liquidity effects as expected.
+It was found that all agents could increase the profits over their initial random agent, demonstrating that each agent has learned.
+This is shown in Figure \ref{rl-reward-convergnce}.
+However, an upper bound on the profits was observed.
+No agent could learn how to improve upon the profit of immediate execution (assuming that the execution volume was available).
+This shows that although the agents could reduce the implementation shortfall, they could not increase profits enough to observe a consistent and significant negative implementation shortfall.
+This is considered to be the result of the very simple reward function used.
+It was found that adding RL agents with increasing order sizes caused the ABM to have significant liquidity effects, as expected.

 There were clear differences in the dynamics for agents with different state space sizes.
-The smaller state space agents had the number of states they visited converge much faster than the larger state space agents.
-They quickly finished the state discovery process while the larger state space agent was still rapidly discovering new states, which limited their ability to learn.
-The larger state space agents showed less switching of actions in each state when compared with the small state space agents, which was due to the agents not returning to individual states as often to update their state-action values.
+The smaller state space agents had the number of states it visited converge much faster than the larger ones.
+They quickly finished the state discovery process while the larger state space agents were still rapidly discovering new states, limiting their learning ability.
+The larger state space agents showed less switching of actions in each state when compared with the small state space agents due to the agents not returning to individual states as often to update their state-action values.